 How to follow the latest local updates on Hurricane Milton

-As of Tuesday morning, Hurricane Milton was just over 500 miles southwest of Tampa, Fla, and expected to make landfall late Wednesday night.
+Milton made landfall late Wednesday near Siesta Key.
+Millions across the state have been left without power, as the storm moves east off the Atlantic coast of Florida.

-Member stations across the NPR Network in Florida are covering the local impact of Hurricane Milton.
+As officials begin to assess the damage, Member stations across the NPR Network in Florida are covering the impact of Hurricane Milton on their communities.

 Here's how to follow the latest local and regional resources: